dwalizer/blog/content/blog/unity-crashing/index.md

 It turns out, the issue is that I had recently bought a Wi-Fi adapter for my new computer, as the built in adapter didn't get a particularly good connection on my network.
 After connecting the new adapter, I had disabled the on board adapter.
-Unity, it seems, doesn't like when you do that!
-After re-enabling the original adapter (even though I'm not using it), Unity finally loaded up as it was supposed to.
+Unity, it seems, **doesn't like when you do that!**  After re-enabling the original adapter (even though I'm not using it), Unity finally loaded up as it was supposed to.

-Evidently, this is an issue that's existed for <a href="https://forum.unity.com/threads/if-the-network-adaptor-changes-lan-to-wi-fi-the-hub-silently-fails-to-launch-unity-instances.580909/">some time</a>.
+Evidently, this is an issue that's existed for [some time](https://forum.unity.com/threads/if-the-network-adaptor-changes-lan-to-wi-fi-the-hub-silently-fails-to-launch-unity-instances.580909/).

 Something to keep in mind for the future.